Eugene Tobin: Second World War

 Tobin and his friends and fellow Americans Andrew Mamedoff and Vernon Keogh were among 32 pilots recruited by American soldier of fortune Charles Sweeny to join the French Air Force.
 However, by the time they reached France, Germany had already invaded the country.
 The trio made their way to England and joined the Royal Air Force in 1940.
 (Of the rest of Sweeny's recruits, four were killed, 11 were taken prisoner, and two others reached England.)

 On 8 August 1940 Tobin was posted to No. 609 Squadron RAF at Middle Wallop airfield.
 He flew his first mission on 16 August 1940.
 He flew many missions during the height of the Battle of Britain in August and September.
 He was credited with two shared kills – a Bf 110 on 25 August and a Do 17 on 15 September.

 He was posted to RAF Kirton in Lindsey in Lincolnshire on 18 September 1940 and was a founding member of the No. 71 'Eagle' Squadron along with Art Donahue, Andrew Mamedoff and Vernon Keogh.

 After arriving in Britain Tobin had been diagnosed with lupus which at the time was a fatal disease, but kept his illness a secret so he could continue to fly for the RAF.

 Death

-On 7 September 1941, Tobin was killed in combat with Bf 109's of JG 26 on 71 Squadron's first sweep over northern France, one of three Spitfires shot down.
+On 7 September 1941, Tobin was killed in combat with Bf 109s of JG 26 on 71 Squadron's first sweep over northern France, one of three Spitfires shot down.
 He crashed into a hillside near Boulogne-sur-Mer and was buried in Boulogne Eastern Cemetery, France.
 He was 24 years old.